 French-Cuban pianist, composer, artistic director and producer, Gabriel Urgell Reyes redefines the traditional image of the classical musician through his intense interpretations, the promotion of a rich Latin-American repertoire, compositions transcending genres and bold cross-disciplinary artistic productions.

 As part of his training at the ISA, he carries out transdisciplinary projects blending music, visual arts and dance and participates in meetings with personalities such as Daniel Barenboim, George Benson and Herbie Hancock.
 He toured major national theaters, performed electroacoustic music concerts at Havana's Teatro Amadeo Roldán, and his Cuban Choral Pieces were presented at the Museum of Fine Arts in Havana.
-At the age of 25, he was appointed Official Pianist of the Havana Philharmonic Orchestra and Professor at the ISA in Cuba, shortly after graduating.
+At the age of 25, he was appointed soloist of the Havana Philharmonic Orchestra and Professor at the ISA, shortly after graduating.

 He participates at master classes with personalities such as Andrés Alén, Frank Fernández, Roberto Bravo, Mauricio Vallina, Vladimir Krainev, Anne Queffélec and Jean-Philippe Collard, and performed with orchestras such as the Havana Philharmonic Orchestra conducted by Leo Brouwer, Guido López-Gavilán, Elena Herrera, Enrique Pérez Mesa, Iván del Prado, conductors), the Matanzas Symphony Orchestra (Rafael Montes, Daiana García, conductors), the Santa Clara Symphony Orchestra (Daiana García, conductor) (Cuba) ; the Castilla y León Symphony Orchestra (Alejandro Posada, conductor) (Spain); or the Orchestre Symphonique de Mulhouse conducted by Ken-David Masur.